Xilmi/Rotp-Fusion/README.md

 - Playing the game...

 Bug to fix:
-- Too many tech transfered...
+- Too many tech transfered pop-up...
 - Propagate mouse events...

 Very soon:
 - Spare Xenophobes: Stop if caught too.
-- William482 request: Show info on offered Tech trade
-  - ($remaining_RP / $total_RP Remaining) or (Imminent - 29%) in place of the beaker counts...
 - Tech trading extended list.
 - Smooth the Trade blocking option.
 - Investigate: William482 request: Age of your data on each race into the bar graphs on the status page.